samarthshete/SmartHire/SmartRecruit_LLM-main/README.md

-# **RucRut - Intelligent Recruitment Optimization System**
+# **SmartHire - Intelligent Recruitment Optimization System**

 ## **Overview**
-RucRut is an advanced AI-powered recruitment system designed to enhance and streamline the hiring process for both **job providers** and **candidates**.
+SmartHire is an advanced AI-powered recruitment system designed to enhance and streamline the hiring process for both **job providers** and **candidates**.
 The platform leverages cutting-edge **Natural Language Processing (NLP)** and **AI models** to generate tailored interview questions based on the candidate’s CV and job requirements, automatically evaluate their responses, and provide comprehensive feedback.

 This system is built using **Flask**, **SQLAlchemy**, **MongoDB**, and **Hugging Face's NLP models**, with a focus on offering efficient, bias-reducing, and personalized recruitment experiences.